skillmio/CoSec/README.md

-Here’s a clean, **README-ready English version**, written in a clear, technical, GitHub-friendly style:

----

 # Protective DNS (PDNS)

 **Protective DNS (PDNS)** is an open-source project that provides **secure DNS resolution** and **domain filtering**, focused on improving **privacy, security, and performance**.